 - Commuting – The comfort, style, and breathability of wearing the best walking shoe makes it perfect for your daily commute.
 Looking for even more convenience?
 Options like the Men’s Clove Solo and Women’s Clove Solo offer a sleek, single-band style that removes the hassle of tying your laces (and prevents the risk of tripping over untied laces).

-- Everyday Wear – Even during your well-deserved time off, Clove walking shoes are designed to keep your feet feeling comfy and looking stylish while running errands, enjoying time outdoors, and doing the things you love.
+- Everyday Wear – Even during your well-deserved time off, Clove walking shoes, featuring men’s nursing shoes and women’s nursing shoes, are designed to keep your feet feeling comfy and looking stylish while running errands, enjoying time outdoors, and doing the things you love.

 While walking shoes are certainly very flexible, it’s also important to note their limitations.